 After graduating from Nanakuli High & Intermediate School, William Kaeo III received his Associate of Science in Natural Science: Pre Engineering at Kapi‘olani Community College (KCC).
 At KCC, William participated in and became a peer mentor for the KCC STEM program.
-William is a member of the Engineers for a Sustainable World, University of Hawai‘i branch and participated in building the club’s solar cart for Earth Day.
-For the upcoming Fall 2015 semester, William will transfer to the University of Hawai‘i at Ma?noa, where he will be pursuing a Bachelor of Science degree in Mechanical Engineering.
-At the University of Hawai‘i at M Mechanical Engineering and to work in the aerospace or automotive industry.
-In his free time, William enjoys spending time with his family, stand up paddling, playing with his dogs, and working on cars with a? noa, he hopes to obtain a master’s degree in his father.
+William is a member of the Engineers for a Sustainable World, University of Hawaii branch and participated in building the club’s solar cart for Earth Day.
+For the upcoming Fall 2015 semester, William will transfer to the University of Hawaii at Manoa, where he will be pursuing a Bachelor of Science degree in Mechanical Engineering.
+At the University of Hawaii at Manoa, he hopes to obtain a master’s degree in Mechanical Engineering and to work in the aerospace or automotive industry.
+In his free time, William enjoys spending time with his family, stand up paddling, playing with his dogs, and working on cars within his father.

 Mentor: Greg Green